 If you are like me and aren’t so savvy in the culinary department or you prefer to purchase treats for your dog, dispense to your pooch in moderation.

-Are you feeding your dog anything with pumpkin?
-What’s your experience been?
-Let us know in the comments below!
+Do you give your dog anything with pumpkin?
+Let us know in the comments below.